 Design

-The PNC classic-style design was modeled after the historic Forbes Field.
-Key features that mimic Forbes are the two-deck design, blue seats, toothbrush light stands, natural grass, and left field bleachers.
-The combination of modern amenities with the old school feel made for an amazing experience.
-We got to visit the original Forbes Field outfield wall and see a replica at the Carnegie Science Center.
+PNC Park’s classic design pays homage to the historic Forbes Field, and the nods to its predecessor are unmistakable – from the two-tiered seating and signature blue seats to the toothbrush-style light towers, natural grass, and nostalgic left field bleachers.
+The seamless blend of modern amenities with vintage charm made for an unforgettable experience.
+We even visited the original Forbes Field outfield wall and saw a replica at the Carnegie Science Center, adding a fun dose of baseball history to our trip.

 The Riverwalk along right and center field features the Pirates’ NL Pennants along with the bronzed hands of Ralph Kiner and a weird bronze head of former Pirates president Carl Barger.